 The Access to Cannabis for Medical Purposes Regulations (ACMPR) currently enables eligible Canadians to obtain medical cannabis from a licensed producer or produce a limited amount of cannabis for their own purposes.

-Where will the municipality permit commercial cannabis production?
+Where will HRM permit commercial cannabis production?

 From a land use perspective, most commercial cannabis production facilities are similar to manufacturing or agricultural processing facilities.
 Strict Federal security requirements often mean operations are appropriate for an industrial setting.
 Many of the existing facilities across Canada have been established within vacant industrial buildings.

 Planning staff have reviewed where commercial cannabis production facilities may be appropriately located in the municipality.
 Regional Council will consider a staff recommendation report that recommends these facilities should be permitted in industrial zones and rural mixed use zones that permit industrial uses and/or intensive agricultural uses.

 Will HRM regulate where cannabis can be sold?

 Through the Cannabis Control Act, the Province of Nova Scotia will regulate the sale and distribution of cannabis through the Nova Scotia Liquor Corporation (NSLC).
 Sales and distribution of cannabis for medical or recreational purposes from a storefront (like a dispensary) is not currently permitted, and has not been proposed to be permitted by the Province.
 The Municipality’s legislation must be consistent with federal and provincial legislation.